Huntington Charitable Grant Program

-Nonprofit organizations requesting a contribution from the Huntington Foundation must apply online:
+Nonprofit organizations requesting a contribution from Huntington must apply online:

-- For grant requests in excess of $5,000 plus, use the following application link:
+- For grant requests of $5,000 and more, use the following application link:

-- For grant requests less than $5,000 plus, use the following application link:
+- For grant requests less than $5,000, use the following application link:

 Our corporate philanthropy relies considerably on the regional and community executives, who know best the unique needs of their communities; the regional/community leadership teams will convene monthly to evaluate incoming charitable grant requests.

 Should you need any assistance during the application process, please contact:

 Please Note: It is expected all grantees are equal opportunity employers and in their governance policies or procedures do not discriminate against any person or group on the basis of race, color, religion, sex, pregnancy, gender, sexual orientation, gender identity or expression, genetic information, ethnicity, national origin, ancestry, citizenship status, uniformed service member status, age, marital status, parental status, disability, or any other characteristic protected by federal, state or local law.